uDALES/u-dales/docs/udales-example-simulations.md

 dzlin        = 1
 ```

 `zsize` is an initial target value for the final domain height and `hlin` determines how many non-stretched grid cells there are at the lower end of the domain.
-Make sure to always use non-stretched grid cells whereever buildings are present. `dzlin` specifies the resolution for the non-stretched grid cells. `lstretchexp` specifies the exponential grid stretching function to be used.
+Make sure to always use non-stretched grid cells wherever buildings are present. `dzlin` specifies the resolution for the non-stretched grid cells. `lstretchexp` specifies the exponential grid stretching function to be used.

-#### Outputs (4)
+#### Output: time averaged fields

-3D time averaged output fields:
+We add 3D output fields that are averaged in time:

 ```fortran
 &OUTPUT
 ltdump       = .true.
 ```

-#### Energybalance
+#### Energy Balance

-The simulations solves the surface energybalance.
+The simulations solves the surface energy balance.

 ```fortran
 &ENERGYBALANCE